 - don’t press down hard on your eye or put ice directly on your eye or eyelid

-- Honey has antibacterial and antimicrobial properties, which could make it an effective home remedy for eye infections.
-A 2016 review of studies found that honey was an effective treatment for certain eye diseases.
+Honey has antibacterial and antimicrobial properties, which could make it an effective home remedy for eye infections.

-To prevent eye infections, always use the following preventative measures:
+To prevent eye infections, always use the following preventive measures:

 - Avoid touching your eyes directly.